shubha1593/fun/README.md

 # fun
-just some fun algorithms i wanted to implement
+Just some fun algorithms i wanted to implement using C++ and python.